fiorillo/tregex-semantic-tagger/README.txt

 II.
 SCRIPTS

-I've included two useful scripts: tag.sh and parse-and-tag.sh.
-To tag a file that has already been parsed, use tag.sh as follows:
+There are two ways to use the system: tag.sh and parse-and-tag.sh.
+To tag a file that has already been parsed, use:

 $ script/tag.sh parsed-input.txt > tagged-output.txt